neuralmagic/sparseml/tests/docs/testing_framework.md

 ## End-to-end Testing Targets:
-- Tests cascading repositories (sparseml --> vLLM) but will become more prominent as are docker containers are furhter solidified
+- Tests cascading repositories (sparseml --> vLLM) but will become more prominent as are docker containers are furhter solidified.
+Goal would be to emulate common flows users may follow

 ## Cadence
 - Ideally, large models and `regression` tests should be tested on a nightly cadence while